taftera/2024-svfta/README.md

 ## Prerequisites

-I'm assuming you've already have a working environment w/ Node, NPM, Git, Vite, Gulp, Shopify-cli installed.
+You most already have a working environment w/ Node, NPM, Git & Shopify-cli.
 If not, please install them first.

 ## Installation